AndrewMathis13/custom-mbin-themes/README.md

-# Custom Mbin Magazine Themes
+# Custom Mbin Themes
-Custom CSS themes to modify the appearance of Mbin Magazines.
+Custom CSS themes to modify the appearance of the Mbin web client.

 Available themes: